tkoz0/factor-database/README.md

 - add account button to close all other sessions
 - attempt to submit new factors to factordb.com
 - remove submissions table
+- rework the numbers per page stuff for browsing tables

 - basic info/description on production
   - store in /numbers scripts and jinja templates for certain types